jentery/506v3/index.md

 When do players "own" their avatars?
 Under what conditions do they become "workers without bodies"?
 Or entrepreneurs of themselves?
 To what effects on how stories are told?

 *During our eighth meeting*, we'll discuss these two texts (60 minutes) and continue chatting about your player story methodologies (15 minutes).
-A visiting speaker will join us (45 minutes), and you'll also have an opportunity to share some of your experiences playing games and fiction thus far this term (25 minutes).
+A visiting speaker (see below) will join us for 45 minutes, and you'll also have an opportunity to share some of your experiences playing games and fiction thus far this term (25 minutes).
 We'll wrap up by attending to what's due next week (your mid-term work in progress) (5 minutes).

-Visiting speaker: TBD
+Visiting speaker: [Amanda Phillips](https://gufaculty360.georgetown.edu/s/contact/00336000014SM4eAAG/amanda-phillips) (they/he/she; Associate Professor in the Department of English and Film and Media Studies at Georgetown University) will join us via Zoom at 9:45am.

 *Prompt 5*: Use 500-750 words or 7-10 minutes of audio / video (excluding references) to critically engage any secondary source (assigned or further reading) you've read during Weeks 1-9 of this seminar.
 (I know it's only Week 8 right now, but you can write about next week's material if you'd like.)
 Your engagement should be mostly descriptive: describe the text's approach to games and/or interactive fiction, the argument it is making, under what assumptions it is making that argument, and to what effects on your understanding of play, games, and/or player stories.
 Please include your primary and secondary sources in a references section either in or attached to your work.
 I advise selecting a text that will inform your player story methodology (see Week 11) and spending three hours or less composing your response.
 Your audience consists of other students who are also taking a university game studies course, and you should write academically for them.
 (You'll submit this response on November 3rd, but I suggest getting started this week.)